Tax Certificate Sale Calendar:

 It is not uncommon for the winning bid on a certificate to be as low as ¼%, as the minimum redemption on the winning bidder’s investment is 5% (provided the winning bid was not 0%).
 The winning bidder will pay the face amount of the tax certificate.
 A tax certificate’s face amount consists of the sum of the following: the unpaid March amount of real estate tax, 4½% interest (three months’ interest between the date of delinquency and the date of the certificate sale), Tax Collector’s commission (5% against the sum of the unpaid March amount and the 4½% interest), the newspaper’s advertising charge and sale or other costs.

-The face amount of the certificate must be paid by ACH via the Tax Certificate Sale web-site within 48 hours of the close of the certificate sale.
+The face amount of each certificate must be paid by ACH via the Tax Certificate Sale web-site within 48 hours of the close of the certificate sale.

 A tax certificate is issued only in the name of the county if: